Xtrmmax/ena-ai-recursion-maxine-harvey/calendar/README.md

-# Calendar Project
+# Calendar Engine

 ## Overview
-From **Mar–Jun 2025**, I built and completed a working calendar engine in Python.
+From **March–June 2025**, I built a custom calendar engine as my second major technical project.
-Unlike the Gregorian calendar, this system required multiple interlocking cycles and exceptions, which made it much more complex.
-I had to build each part separately, test it, and then stitch them together so they functioned as one system.
-This was the most technically challenging project I’ve completed.

-The calendar system encodes at least **10 different mathematical mechanisms** (cyclical offsets, modular resets, leap year adjustments, time zone conversions, exception handling for gap days, etc.).
-Each module had to be built, tested, and integrated before the system worked end-to-end.
-Unlike the Gregorian calendar, there’s no single linear formula — every piece is interdependent, so debugging required solving it one layer at a time.
+Unlike the Gregorian calendar, this system required **at least 10 interdependent mathematical mechanisms** — such as cyclical offsets, modular resets, leap year adjustments, time-zone conversions, and exception handling for gap days.

-## What I Did
-- Encoded repeating cycles of years, days, and glyphs using modular arithmetic
-- Implemented offsets and lookup tables for groups of 20-day sequences
-- Added leap year corrections to keep the math aligned
-- Built special handling for “gap days” that break the cycle and restart it
-- Used precise hour/minute boundaries to determine exact year transitions
-- Integrated time zone normalization and DST error handling
-- Mapped final dates to multiple layers of traits
+Each mechanism had to be coded, tested, and debugged in layers until the system worked end-to-end.
+This project gave me the confidence to tackle complex, deterministic systems and sharpened the coding/debugging skills I now apply back to fine-tuning.

+## What’s Here
+- `calendar_engine.py` → core Python code
+- `/datasets` → simplified JSON input files used by the engine

 ## Results
-- Calendar engine produces accurate results across centuries
-- Proved I could solve a complex, non-linear mathematical system end-to-end
-- Gave me the confidence to return to fine-tuning with stronger vibe coding skills

-## Extension: Bitcoin Price Predictor
-- In **Jul–Aug 2025**, I extended this system into a **manual Excel version** that compared calendar cycles Bitcoin price history
-- This was not coded in Python, but served as a practical proof of how the model could integrate with real-world datasets
+- Completed a fully working calendar system with deterministic outputs.
+- Debugged across multiple interlocking layers (each piece depended on the last).
+- Extended the model in **Jul–Aug 2025** into a **Bitcoin price movement predictor** (manual Excel prototype for now).

 ## Reflection
-- **Mar–Jun 2025:** Completed the calendar project (first fully working system coded on my own)
-- **Jul–Aug 2025:** Applied it manually to Bitcoin investing as a predictor
+This was by far the most challenging part of my technical journey so far.
+The experience forced me to work in modules, integrate them carefully, and debug systematically.
+It shifted how I approach coding and gave me the foundation I now bring back into AI fine-tuning.

+## Next Steps
-- Next: code the Bitcoin predictor and unify it with my fine-tuning work
+- Code the Bitcoin predictor (currently a manual Excel workflow).
+- Integrate calendar outputs into training datasets for future fine-tuned models.